FlavScents AInsights Entry: para-Acetanisole (CAS: 100-06-1)

 5. Use in Fragrances

-In the fragrance industry, para-Acetanisole is used in floral, oriental, and gourmand fragrance families.
-It serves as a modifier and impact note, contributing to the creamy, sweet aspects of a fragrance composition.
-Typical concentration ranges in perfumes are from trace amounts up to 1%, depending on the desired intensity and character.
-Its volatility allows it to function as a middle note, providing a lasting presence in the fragrance profile.
+In fragrance applications, para-Acetanisole is used in floral, oriental, and gourmand compositions.
+It acts as a modifier and impact note, contributing to the creamy and sweet facets of a fragrance.
+Typical concentration ranges are from trace amounts to 1% in the final product, depending on the desired intensity and character.
+Its volatility places it primarily in the middle note category, providing a lasting vanilla aroma.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts